RobTillaart/FRAM_I2C/README.md

 - improve documentation
 - test more types of FRAM
   - FRAM11 / FRAM9
-  - other people might help.
+  - other people might provide input.

 #### Should